How to install a new roof

 Since shingles are the visible layer of a roof, you have to place them in the last.
 It is one of the most critical factors that protect your roof against the weather.
 However, the strength of a roof depends upon the material you place underneath the shingles.

-The drip edge is the bottom-most layer or the first material you must lay.
-You will have to put it at the eaves to provide a neat start to the roof installation process.
-It even protects the roof deck’s lower edge from moisture by preventing the water from moving back up the roof before it drains.
+In How to Install a New Roof, the drip edge serves as the bottom-most layer and the first material you must lay down.
+It should be placed at the eaves to create a neat starting point for the roof installation process.
+This crucial step also protects the lower edge of the roof deck from moisture by preventing water from seeping back up the roof before it drains properly.

 • Install Ice Dam Protection at Eaves